bravetechnologycoop/BraveButtons/README.md

 The config repo stores many of the files used to configure the Button Hub fleet.
 It has the following directory structure:

 - buttons-config
-  - ansible
-    - group_vars
-    - inventory-file.yaml
   - button_config
     - button-config-1.csv
     - button-config-2.csv
   - gateway_config
     - dev
     - prod
-  - pi_config
-    - pi-config-1.ini
-    - pi-config-2.ini

-**ansible** contains files used by Ansible to identify and connect to the different devices that make up the Button Hub v2 fleet (legacy).

-- **group_vars** contains files that store passwords used to access the Raspberry Pi environment for each group of Button Hubs.
-These files are encrypted at rest using Ansible Vault (legacy).

-- **inventory-file.yaml** is an example of an inventory file that contains a formatted YAML object describing the different devices that Ansible can access (legacy).

 **button_config** contains files generated during the Button provisioning process.
 These files can be ingested by scripts located in `./server/db/` that add buttons to our database.